utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/building-your-first-flow.md

 ## Quick start

 This quick start tutorial creates a flow to check if a request returns a `200` status code.

-  > For more detailed tutorials, start with [Creating a request and a collection](#creating-a-request-and-a-collection) and continue from there.

 1. Navigate to the [**Brewing Postman Flows**](https://www.postman.com/postman/workspace/brewing-postman-flows/request/33232-c2957b4f-149a-4c10-aaa3-30829ca8c1bd) workspace.